BI-with-Sabbir/Excel-Project/Airbnb data analysis Using Excel/readme.md

 	Share Room: If the Room in Airbnb is shared by anyone Private Room: If the Stay has a Private room available Person Capacity: The Person Capacity of Airbnb
-	Superhost: If the Airbnb host is Superhost or not Multiple Rooms: If the Airbnb has multiple rooms (2-4) rooms
+	Superhost: If the Airbnb host is a Superhost or not Multiple Rooms: If the Airbnb has multiple rooms (2-4) rooms
 	Business: If the Business has more than 4 offers Cleaningness Rating: Cleanness Ratings of the Places